Auzzy/pyinq/docs/src/source/discovery.rst

 In PyInq, tests have a clear heirarchy::

-        suites -> modules -> classes -> tests.
+        suites
+            modules
+                classes
+                    tests

 As such, the objects that represent these structures also have a clear heirarchy::

-        :ref:`TestSuiteData` -> :ref:`TestModuleData` -> :ref:`TestClassData` -> :ref:`TestData`
+        TestSuiteData
+            TestModuleData
+                TestClassData
+                    TestData

 Each object contains some data about the structure it represents, such as its name and any associated fixtures.
-It also consists of a list of objects from the level below (except for :ref:`TestData`).
-That is, a :ref:`TestSuiteData` object is a list of :ref:`TestModuleData` objects, and so on.
+It also consists of a list of objects from the level below (except for :class:`TestData`).
+That is, a :class:`TestSuiteData` object is a list of :class:`TestModuleData` objects, and so on.
 In this way, information about your test structure is preserved, allowing you more flexibility in how you handle these tests.
-The :ref:`discover_tests` function will always return a :ref:`TestSuiteData` object.
+The :ref:`discover_tests` function will always return a :class:`TestSuiteData` object.

 Note that internally, PyInq always creates this heirarchy, even if you didn't use these structures.
 For example, you may have a test module that contains a bunch of tests, some of which are *not* in classes.
 Internally, those tests are gathered into a single, nameless class.
 That class's ``name`` field will be ``None`` to reflect this fact.
 The same is true for tests that aren't placed in any explicit test suite.
-They are pulled into the feault test suite, which has a name of ``None``.
+They are pulled into the default test suite, which has a name of ``None``.

 This makes for greater consistency and eases execution and report handling.
-And by leaving the ``name`` field with a value of ``None``, the your heirarchy can be presevered since auto-generated structures can easily be separated from your defined structures.
-It also allows :ref:`discover_tests` to always safely return a :ref:`TestSuiteData` object.
+And by leaving the ``name`` field with a value of ``None``, your heirarchy can be presevered since auto-generated structures can easily be separated from your defined structures.
+It also allows :ref:`discover_tests` to always safely return a :class:`TestSuiteData` object.

 Running a test suite
 ^^^^^^^^^^^^^^^^^^^^